 Oregon Junior-Senior High School will provide a school intervention program for students requiring additional support.
 Supports include, but are not limited to, assistance with making up missed assignments, re-testing, or a space for students needing a break from a class period.
-Junior high students may also be assigned an intervention period as assigned by school staff that will occur during the students' first period.
 All school policies, including the school-wide cell phone policy, will be implemented in the School Intervention Program.
 Students unable to manage behaviors in the classroom will be sent to the office.